romria/is-valid-email/README.md

 * How much is it important to force users using a real email?
 * Should we allow users to use temporary/disposable email services?
 * Should it be required to confirm email ownership via confirmation letter/link before allowing to use the app?
-* What are possible consequences users might face when using not a real or disposable email and how this affects business? (e.g. some other person might take control of the account, which can include paid services or sensitive information)
+* What are possible consequences users might face when used not a real or disposable email and how this affects business? (e.g. some other person might take control of the account, which can include paid services or sensitive information)

 ---

 This repository covers only **Email validation** procedure, considering different algorithms and actions while trying to find the most optimal approach.
 It is based on standards, known best practices and personal experience.

+### Algorithm Qualities
-Regular expressions used in the algorithm are ReDoS safe.
+* Used regular expressions are ReDoS safe
+* It doesn't utilize any API requests
+* More focused to avoid false positives (completely invalid emails being marked as valid) rather than false negatives (technically valid emails which were marked as invalid)

 ### Supported features:
 * General rules based on RFC 822, RFC 5321, RFC 5322, RFC 1035, RFC 952, RFC 1123